afhernani/mov/README.md

     Adapt the image buffer to the size of the form with custom resizing. add time and sound controls, with inter-activity locks. many other things that must be developed.
+## Version development.
+    Version = 1.1
+### Improvements:
+    included scroll bar and buttons pause and restart and snapshot start of the application without a source file,